 To date, Lyme disease and the ticks that carry the illnesses have been reported in every state in the U.S. as well as many countries all over the world.

-Here are some ways to avoid being bitten by ticks:
+Here are some ways to avoid being bitten by ticks and other biting insects & bugs:

 - Avoid areas of tall grass or places with leaf litter.
 These are environments where ticks thrive throughout most of the year.